 Where to Stake Tezos and How To Choose Baker

 Before reading this document please make sure you have checked out Tezos baker metrics overview and understand what each column in the table below means.
-It’s important to understand that choosing a Tezos baker just by one criteria (e.g. by highest ROI) is not the best decision.
+It’s important to understand that choosing a Tezos baker just by one criterion (e.g. by highest ROI) is not the best decision.
 You should take into account all the metrics.

 On the Baking Bad homepage you can find a complete list of Tezos bakers, including public bakers, custodies, and cryptocurrency exchanges such as Coinbase, Kraken, Binance etc, that you can filter and sort according to your preferences.

 Search particular Tezos baker

 If you want to find information about a particular Tezos baker, enter his